canada-ca/design-system/mandatory-templates/topic.md

                 <details>
                     <summary>Topic page - small screen</summary>
                     <p>The topic page begins with an introduction block.
 This has the [Topic title] in the standard Canada.ca h1 style.
 It is followed by 1-2 sentences that describe the topics and top tasks that can be accessed on the page.</p>
-                    <p>Underneath the introduction block is a most requested band with one columns of links (six in total).
+                    <p>Underneath the introduction block is a most requested band with one column of links (six in total).
 The links lead to top tasks. </p>
                     <p>Below the most requested band is the services and information pattern.
 It is one column, with nine topics in total.
 The topic begins with a hyperlinked title and then is followed by a description.
 The instructions for the description reads: Use action verbs, or simply list keywords to summarize the information or tasks that can be accomplished on the page it links to.</p>
                     <p>Underneath the services and information pattern is a contextual feature.
 The image for the feature appears first, with image dimensions of 360px x 203px, and below the image is a linked title for the feature followed by a brief description of the feature being promoted.</p>
                     <p>Below the contextual feature is the social media channels component.
 Its heading is “On social media”.
 It features five icons: Facebook, X, YouTube, Instagram, LinkedIn.
 Beside each icon is linked text for the account name.</p>